Marx-wrld/Sass-web/README.md

 # Sass-web
-A simple web page with sass and scss.
+A simple Alien web page with sass and scss.